mendersoftware/mender-docs/06.Server-integration/02.Preauthorizing-devices/docs.md

 ### A block-based disk image for your board

-We assume you have either [built a disk image for your board](../../artifacts/yocto-project/building) or base it off one of the [pre-built demo images](../../getting-started/on-premise-installation/download-test-images).
+We assume you have either [built a disk image for your board](../../artifacts/yocto-project/building) or base it off one of the [pre-built images](../../downloads#disk-images).
 Note that a disk image is used to provision the entire storage of the board (it contains *all* the partitions) and typically has the `.sdimg` suffix.

 !!!
 Raw flash or raw filesystem images are not covered by this tutorial; however the steps are conceptually the same in these cases.